 Webber was founded as a women's college, with the exclusive purpose of teaching women about business.
 It was the first school chartered under the educational and charitable laws of the State of Florida as a non-profit organization.
 Originally the Babson Park campus was only used for the Spring term, while fall classes were taught in Boston.
 In 1940, Babson Park became the University's permanent campus, and our student body became co-ed in 1971.
-Webber is owned and controlled by the Members of Webber International University, Inc., a Florida not-for-profit corporation, who also serve as the University's Board of Trustees.
+A Florida not-for-profit corporation, Webber International University, Inc., is governed by an independent Board of Trustees.